-The Company has obligations related to coal workers' pneumoconiosis, or black lung, benefits of certain of our former coal miners and their dependents.
-We adjust our liability each year based upon actuarial calculations of our expected future payments for these benefits, including a provision for incurred but not reported losses.
+The Company has obligations related to coal workers' pneumoconiosis, or black lung, benefits of certain of the Company's former coal miners and their dependents.
+The Company adjusts the liability each year based upon actuarial calculations of the Company's expected future payments for these benefits, including a provision for incurred but not reported losses.
 Adjustments are recognized in the period the adjustment occurs as a component of selling, general and administrative expense on the Consolidated Statements of Income.
 See Note 12.